-It is important that the Statement of Community Involvement sets out a realistic approach towards community involvement and does not raise expectations, which the Council cannot meet.
-The legal requirements for consultation and public participation for the Local Development Framework are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
-The Council will meet these minimum requirements and exceed them where possible.
+It is intended that the Statement of Community Involvement is realistic in its approach towards community involvement and does not raise expectations beyond what is possible for the Council to meet.
+The legal requirements for consultation and public participation for the Local Plan are set out in the Town and Country Planning (Local Planning) (England) Regulations 2012.
+The Council will meet minimum requirements and exceed these where possible.